RobertBernstein/OdysseyRegistration/README.md

 ## SQL Server Database

 1. Make sure to back up the database after every season (or before the next one).
+1. TODO: Document how I added the SQL Project to Visual Studio and how to modify, use, and deploy it.